Sam-Serpoosh/Sam-Serpoosh.github.io/_posts/2015-08-08-terseness-vs-elegance.markdown

 ## Payment Example

 Imagine you are writing a simple monthly payment tracking application.
-Obviously in the design of such an application one of the data-types would **Payment**:
+Obviously in the design of such an application one of the data-types would be **Payment**:

 {% highlight haskell %}
 data Payment = Payment { value :: Double,